 If you have any questions regarding this trip, please feel free to contact us at firstname.lastname@example.org or directly by phone: 977-1-4418100.
 We answer all enquiries within 24 hours.

 Annapurna region lies in the western part of Nepal covering Gandaki and Dhaulagiri zones.
 Known around the world for its exemplary trekking trails, the region boasts of being the home to some of the highest peaks in the world including Annapurna, world’s deepest Valley Kali Gandaki river Valley, world’s highest navigable Pass Thorong-la, world’s highest fresh water lake Tilicho, diverse flora and fauna and the native homeland of world class Gurkha tribe the Gurungs and Magars.
 The region is regulated and managed by Annapurna Conservation Area Project, the first Conservation Area and the largest protected area of Nepal.
-The region’s biological diversity complimented by equally fascinating cultural diversity have made it a dream destination of the travelers round the world.
+The region’s biological diversity complimented by equally fascinating cultural diversity have made it a dream destination for trekking in Nepal.

 Climate, Flora & Fauna